belle2/basf2/online_book/fundamentals/hep_analyses.rst

 Processing: Data formats
 ------------------------

-When an e+e- collision happens, the resulting products will leave signal in the Belle II subdetectors that are acquired, matched in time as each subsystem have a different delay and response time (event building), and saved to disk in a packed, binary format.
+When an :math:`e^+e^-` collision happens, the resulting products will leave signal in the Belle II subdetectors that are acquired, matched in time as each subsystem have a different delay and response time (event building), and saved to disk in a packed, binary format.
 Several steps have to be performed in order to produce a physics result of these